7 LinkedIn Marketing Strategies That Work

-Even in 2021, many people still view LinkedIn simply as a resume and job posting site.
+Even in 2022, many people still viewed LinkedIn simply as a resume and job posting site.

 But times have changed, especially for those businesses in B2B industries.
 LinkedIn is swiftly turning into a lead generation juggernaut.
-Consider some of these statistics for LinkedIn B2B Lead Generation in 2019:
+Consider some of these statistics for LinkedIn B2B Lead Generation:

 - On top of this, 61 million LinkedIn users are senior-level executives or managers, and 40 million LinkedIn Users are in decision-making positions.

 - Today over 80% of all business leads come from LinkedIn, while only 20% come from platforms such as Facebook, Twitter and Instagram combined.